Registration

 Contact Us

-The CMSAC Football Analytics Workshop is proudly hosted by the Department of Statistics & Data Science.
+The CMSAC Football Analytics Workshop is proudly hosted by the Carnegie Mellon Sports Analytics Center and the Department of Statistics & Data Science.

 Questions can be directed to cmsac@stat.cmu.edu.